ppedemon/waes-ta-devops/README.md

   1. [Helm](https://helm.sh/) setup, where we prepare the cluster to process Heml charts.
   2. Cluster provision, where we install waes-ta prerequisites.
-  3. Deployment, where a waes-ta is deployed.
+  3. Deployment, where waes-ta is deployed.

 ## Helm Setup
 At this stage we prepare the cluster to be able to process Helm charts.
 This amounts to